-Consent Calendar Items are considered to be routine and will be enacted, by the Committee, after one motion, without discussion.
+Consent Calendar Items are considered to be routine and will be enacted, by the Board of Directors, after one motion, without discussion.
 Any items withdrawn from the Consent Calendar for separate discussion will be considered in the regular order of business.